ibexa/documentation-developer/docs/api/rest_api_usage.md

 The REST API v2 introduced in [[= product_name =]] allows you to interact with an [[= product_name =]] installation using the HTTP protocol, following a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) interaction model.

+Each resource (URI) interacts with a part of the system (Content, URL aliases, User Groups, etc.).

 The REST API uses HTTP methods ( **`GET`** , **`POST`** , **`DELETE`** , etc.), as well as HTTP headers to specify the type of request.

 ## URIs
 https://doc.ibexa.co/en/latest/api/rest_api_best_practices/#uris

-The REST API is designed in such a way that the client doesn't need to construct any URIs to resources.
+The REST API is designed in such a way that the client can explore the repository without constructing any URIs to resources.
-Starting from the root resources (`ListRoot_`) every response includes further links to related resources.
+Starting from the [root resource](#rest-root), every response includes further links (`href`s) to related resources.
-The URIs should be used directly as identifiers on the client side and the client should not construct any URIs by using an ID.

 ### URI prefix
 https://doc.ibexa.co/en/latest/api/rest_api_best_practices/#uris-prefix